KerriRentmeester/Formik-Login-Form/README.md

 - Handling form submission
 By collocating all three of the above in one place, Formik will keep things organized; thereby, making testing, refactoring, and reasoning about forms a breeze.

-*This simple React App is an example of my Javascript coding capabilities in learning how to create React Apps.
-This is a project I created from my MIT bootcamp "Professional Certificate in Coding: Full Stack Development with MERN."
+The Formik Log In Form project is an example of my ability to create a React app, employ Babel transpiler, and my JSX, Javascript, HTML5, and css coding capabilities, and as such, it is one component of my professional portfolio.
+This particular project is based off of similar activities I worked on in July of 2023 in module 13 of the MIT xPro via Emeritus bootcamp I was enrolled in called "Professional Certificate in Coding: Full Stack Development with MERN."

+**I changed the original course task styling in the following ways:**
+* Added a title
+* Altered the button's color, padding, text weight, and border.
+* Elongated the text input fields
+* Added padding and background color to the body

 # **Installation & Usage**:

-This repo is missing the folder titled node_modules.
+To run my project on your machine, download the files onto your machine or clone the repo.
+Navigate to the project directory in terminal.
+Install the necessary dependencies by typing the command prompt: npm install.
+Start the server by typing the command prompt: npm start.

+If you are having issues, ensure the version of Node.js you are using is compatible.

 This takes a long time to load because it has to download the dependencies and then start the React development server.

-Clone the repository or download the code files.
-Navigate to the project directory in your terminal.
-Install the necessary dependencies by running the following command: npm install.
-Start the development server with the following command: npm start.
+# **Dependencies**:

-The project relies on the following dependencies: React, Formik, Bootstrap
+The project relies on the following dependencies: React, Bootstrap, Babel, Formik

 # **Support**: